ValentaCodes/note-taker/README.md

 ## **Description**

-A note taking app built using express
+A note taking app that allows users to create, update, and delete notes.

 ## **Tools**